marianourra/marianourra/README.md

 ### Hi there, I'm Mariano Urra 👋

-## I'm a bootcamp graduated for MERN Full Stack Developer!
+## I

-- 🌱 I’m currently learning Web and Mobile development technologies
+- 🌱 I’m currently working on Web and Mobile development technologies
-- 👀 I’m interesting in Web and Mobile projects
+- 👀 I’m interesting in Web and Mobile projects, Agile Leadership and more.

 <br />